My Sport KISS CCR is Still Going Strong

 Just the same, not a week goes by that I don’t look at the KISS Rebreather website and seriously consider updating.
 But, to what?
 I love the compactness and light weight of the Kiss Spirit, but the Classic offers extended range and capabilities.
 I have to choose between a more travel-friendly rebreather, or one that’s better suited to extended range diving.

 Nevertheless, I like diving the KISS, and I like the concept.
-For moderate-depth dives, all I have to do is monitor my PO2 (religiously!), and spritz a little oxygen in every 15 minutes or so.
+For moderate-depth dives, all I have to do is monitor my PO2, which I do religiously, and spritz a little oxygen in every 15 minutes or so.
 It’s pretty true to its namesake “keep it simple” concept.

 Also, my old KISS Sport is more travel-friendly than I give it credit for.
 Even with the stainless case, my entire rebreather (minus cylinders) travels in a Pelican Air 1607 case.
 The whole package, including my plate and wing weighs just 48 pounds, ready to fly.